 Do you do open or closed adoptions?

 We do all three types of adoption: open, closed and the in-between, called semi-open adoptions.
 When we start assessing birth mothers, we take into consideration the future contact they desire and show them potential adoptive families accordingly.
 We ask that our adoptive couples be open to at least a semi-open adoption, which means they provide updates via pictures and letters but are not required to exchange any identifying information.
 Semi-open adoptions make up 85% of our adoptions.
 Open adoptions make up another 10%, and close adoptions (requested by birth mothers) make up the final 5%.

 We have completed our own family profile.
 Can we just use that?

 No, we complete and put together your family profile to present to birth mothers.
 Our profiles follow a uniform template.
 It helps to level the playing field, but still allows for a couple’s unique personality traits to show through.
 And we can assure that the final product will provide a personal and professional presentation for a birth mother to look at.
 In addition, we also complete a video profile for your family to present to birth mothers.

 Do we select the birth mother, or does she select us?

 In about 95% of our adoption, the birth mother chooses the adoptive family to adopt her baby.
 In the other 5%, the birth mothers put their trust in the agency to select the right type of family for their baby.
-First, we find a family whose Adoption Planning Questionnaire matches her needs, and then we send her matching profiles to make a selection.
+First, we find a family whose Adoption Planning Questionnaire matches her needs, and then we send her profiles that fulfill her preferences so she can make a selection.